SoftwareUnderstanding/RSEF/README.md

 Commands:
 	assess
 	download
 ```

 ### Download

 The download command allows for a user to download the pdf with its metadata given an Identifier: ArXiv or DOI.
 Alongside the PDFs folder there will be a `downloaded_metadata.json` which will have the Title, DOI, ArXiv and filename/filepath for each paper downloaded.
+RSEF uses unpaywall to download open access publications.

 ```
 rsef download -h
 Usage: rsef download [OPTIONS]